Study at Other Universities

 Study Abroad Opportunities

 MISTI is the one-stop office for information on all MIT global education opportunities, helping students identify and integrate global opportunities into their MIT experience.
-In addition, MISTI offers comprehensive support to undergraduates interested in and preparing for study abroad, and works with partner programs such as the Office of Experiential Learning, Career Advising and Professional Development, the Priscilla King Gray Public Service Center, D-Lab, and Global MIT to support global opportunities.
+MISTI offers comprehensive support to undergraduates interested in and preparing for study abroad.

 Numerous institutions offer programs abroad taught in English.
 It is possible to study in a foreign country without prior knowledge of the host country's language.
 However, a working command of the language can add greatly to the overseas experience.
-Even a student without prior language skills can usually achieve a good level of proficiency in a foreign language by the beginning of the junior year if he or she begins language study by spring term of the first year of undergraduate study.
+Even a student without prior language skills can usually achieve a good level of proficiency in a foreign language by the beginning of the junior year if the student begins language study by spring term of the first year of undergraduate study.

 With proper planning and preparation, students who successfully complete an approved program of study abroad receive transfer credit toward their MIT degree.
 While at the host institution, students must arrange to have an official transcript sent directly to the MIT Registrar's Office showing coursework and final grade(s) completed at the outside institution.
 Upon return, they must submit a completed Request for Additional Credit Form, signed by the appropriate transfer credit examiner(s), and the SHASS Dean's Office, if applicable.